sisl/tufte_algorithms_book/README.md

 Compile the style:
 ```
 cd style
-python setup.py install
+sudo python setup.py install
 cd ..
 ```

-Install `pdf2svg`, which is used by PGFPlots:
+Install `pdf2svg`, which is used by PGFPlots (we assume Ubuntu - other operating systems may install pdf2svg differently):
 ```
 sudo apt-get install pdf2svg
 ```